gh0stless/AIASS-Uno-VST/README.md

 ##### linux
 Open project in Projucer then build with "make CONFIG=Release".

+If memory is tight, try make -j1 to avoid parallel compilation.

 ##### macOS
 Open Project in Projucer and export an build with XCode.